 Additional symptoms associated with hyperemesis gravidarum may include rising pulse rate, excessive salivation (ptyalism), and a rapid heartbeat (tachycardia).
-In some cases, affected individuals may have a distinct odor to their breath (ketonic odor).
+Some affected women may have a distinct odor to their breath (ketonic odor).
 Symptoms associated with the disorder may subside and recur (“wax and wane”) resulting in affected individuals being hospitalized more than once during their pregnancy.

 Quality of life is also affected.
-Individuals are often unable to work, complete daily household tasks and routines, care for young children and, in some cases, may elect to skip social activities and functions.
+Individuals are often unable to work, complete daily household tasks and routines or care for young children and may elect to skip social activities and functions.
 Persistent and severe nausea and vomiting associated with hyperemesis gravidarum may put a strain on various family relationships as well.

-A recent systematic review and meta-analysis of existing studies showed that infants of women who experienced hyperemesis gravidarum are significantly more likely to exhibit a lower birth weight, be small for gestational age, and to be born prematurely.
-In addition, some research has shown that low birth weight was more common in infants of women who were repeatedly hospitalized for hyperemesis gravidarum than infants of women who were hospitalized only once.
+A systematic review and meta-analysis of existing studies show that infants of women who experienced hyperemesis gravidarum are significantly more likely to have a lower birth weight, be small for gestational age, and to be born prematurely.
+Some research has shown that low birth weight was more common in infants of women who were repeatedly hospitalized for hyperemesis gravidarum than infants of women who were hospitalized only once.
+Adverse birth outcomes have also been associated with low maternal weight gain and/or prolonged symptoms.

-The exact cause of hyperemesis gravidarum is not known.
-Some theories concerning the cause of hyperemesis gravidarum include pregnancy hormone imbalances, vitamin B deficiency; hyperthyroidism; gastroesophageal reflux occurring in association with abnormalities in the electrical properties of muscles affecting the stomach (gastric dysrhythmias); Helicobacter Pylori infections; psychological factors; and disturbances in carbohydrate metabolism.
+Currently, the most evidence exists for the placenta and appetite hormone GDF15 as playing a role in the etiology of HG.
+Genetic evidence also supports a role for the hormone receptors GFRAL and PGR, and for IGFBP7.
+Outdated theories concerning the cause of hyperemesis gravidarum include the pregnancy hormone hCG, vitamin B deficiency; hyperthyroidism; gastroesophageal reflux occurring in association with abnormalities in the electrical properties of muscles affecting the stomach (gastric dysrhythmias); Helicobacter Pylori infections; psychological factors; and disturbances in carbohydrate metabolism.

-Many of these theories are based on symptoms coexisting with hyperemesis gravidarum that are just as likely to be caused by hyperemesis as they are to be causal.
+Many of these theories are based on symptoms coexisting with hyperemesis gravidarum and it is not yet clear if they cause hyperemesis or result from HG.
 For example, many affected women are unable to tolerate vitamins and normal nutrition in pregnancy and therefore may develop vitamin deficiencies, thyroid, and other metabolic disturbances.
-Additionally, while in the first half of the 1900s theories for hyperemesis were dominated by far-fetched psychological proposals such as rejection of pregnancy due to embarrassment about sexual relations or fear of childbirth and motherhood, more recently, scientific studies have shown that 94% of women with hyperemesis have no prior psychiatric history and although women may be depressed or anxious during pregnancy when they are too nauseous to eat healthfully or care for their families, they revert back to normal when their extreme physical symptoms subside.
+Additionally, while in the first half of the 1900s theories for hyperemesis were dominated by far-fetched psychological explanations such as rejection of pregnancy due to embarrassment about sexual relations or fear of childbirth and motherhood.
+More recently, scientific studies have shown that 94% of women with hyperemesis have no prior psychiatric history and although they may be depressed or anxious during pregnancy when they are too nauseous to eat healthfully or care for their families, they revert back to normal when their extreme physical symptoms subside.
+In addition, many women with no or normal nausea in pregnancy have H. Pylori infections and/or abnormally high levels of the pregnancy hormone hCG.
+The studies of these past theories, some researched for decades, have led to contradictory conclusions and are unlikely to play major roles in the causation of HG.

-Some researchers have reported that certain factors may be associated with an increased risk of developing or increasing the duration of hyperemesis gravidarum including a history of hyperemesis gravidarum in a previous pregnancy, a family history of severe nausea/vomiting in pregnancy, younger maternal age, high body weight (obesity), no previous completed pregnancies (nulliparity), carrying multiples, a first-time pregnancy, allergies, and a restrictive diet.
+Reports of additional factors that may be associated with an increased risk of developing or increasing the duration of hyperemesis gravidarum including a history of hyperemesis gravidarum in a previous pregnancy, a family history of severe nausea/vomiting in pregnancy, younger maternal age, high body weight (obesity), no previous completed pregnancies (nulliparity), carrying multiples, a first-time pregnancy, allergies and a restrictive diet.
+In addition, rare mutations in genes coding for the serotonin receptor, thyroid-stimulating hormone receptor, and the ryanodine receptor 2 in families with HG suggest these receptors may also play a role in a subset of patients with familial HG.

-While nausea and vomiting of pregnancy in general is estimated to occur in 50 to 90 percent of all pregnancies, hyperemesis gravidarum is estimated to occur in .5 to two percent of pregnant women.
-Over 192,000 hospital visits and/or admissions occur in the US annually and approximately 4,000 Canadian women a year experience hyperemesis gravidarum, according to estimates from the U.S. Healthcare Cost and Utilization Project, and the Society of Obstetricians and Gynecologists of Canada.
-It is the second leading cause of hospitalization in early pregnancy and is more common in non-white and Asian populations.
+While nausea and vomiting of pregnancy in general is estimated to occur in 50 to 90% of all pregnancies, hyperemesis gravidarum is estimated to occur in .5 to 2% of pregnant women.
+Over 192,000 hospital visits and/or admissions occur in the US annually for HG and approximately 4,000 Canadian women a year experience hyperemesis gravidarum, according to estimates from the U.S. Healthcare Cost and Utilization Project and the Society of Obstetricians and Gynecologists of Canada.
+HG is the second leading cause of hospitalization in early pregnancy and is more common in non-white and Asian populations.
+In addition, emergency department visits for HG are on the rise with over 285,000 visits per year in United States in 2014.

 Hyperemesis gravidarum, like nausea and vomiting of pregnancy, usually occurs before the 20th week of pregnancy often between the fourth and tenth week.
-In many cases, as with mild or moderate nausea and vomiting of pregnancy, symptoms resolve before 20 weeks.
-However, cases have been reported in which symptoms persisted after 20 weeks, and as many as 22 percent of cases may have symptoms that last until term.
+In many HG patients, symptoms resolve before 20 weeks.
+However, cases have been reported in which symptoms persisted after 20 weeks and as many as 22% of cases may have symptoms that last until term.
 Hyperemesis gravidarum often occurs during first pregnancies and usually recurs in subsequent pregnancies.

 The diagnosis of hyperemesis gravidarum may be confirmed by a thorough clinical evaluation, detailed patient history, and the identification of characteristic symptoms (e.g., persistent and severe nausea and vomiting, dehydration, and weight loss).
 The diagnosis is one of exclusion as other causes of nausea and vomiting during pregnancy must be ruled out.
-Physicians should determine the frequency of nausea and vomiting and the extent to which they affect an affected individual’s daily life.
+Physicians should determine the frequency of nausea and vomiting and the extent to which they affect the woman’s daily life.

 Vitamin supplementation (particularly vitamins B6, C and thiamine) may also be recommended.
 Thiamine supplementation is specifically recommended to prevent the development of Wernicke’s encephalopathy.